Joseph Reed Ingersoll

 Joseph Reed Ingersoll (June 14, 1786 – February 20, 1868) was an American lawyer and statesman from Philadelphia, Pennsylvania.
-In 1835 he followed his father, Jared Ingersoll, and his older brother, Charles Jared Ingersoll, to represent Pennsylvania in the U.S. House.
+In 1835 he followed his father, Jared Ingersoll, and his older brother, Charles Jared Ingersoll, to represent Pennsylvania in the US House of Representatives.

-Biography
+Early life, family and education

+Ingersoll was born and raised in Philadelphia.
+His father Jared Ingersoll, and his older brother Charles Jared Ingersoll were both members of the US House of Representatives for Pennsylvania.

-He graduated from Princeton College in 1804.
-He studied law with his father, was admitted to the bar and commenced practice in Philadelphia.
-In 1825, Ingersoll was elected to the American Philosophical Society.
+Ingersoll graduated from Princeton College in 1804.
+In 1825, he was elected to the American Philosophical Society.

+Career

-He was elected in 1834 as a Whig anti-Jacksonian candidate to the Twenty-fourth Congress.
+He studied law with his father Jared Ingersoll, was admitted to the bar, and commenced practice in Philadelphia.
+He was elected in 1834 as a Whig anti-Jacksonian candidate to the 24th Congress.
 He declined to be a candidate for renomination in 1836, serving 1835–1837.
 He resumed the practice of law.

-Ingersoll was elected as a Whig to the Twenty-seventh Congress to fill the vacancy caused by the resignation of John Sergeant.
-He was reelected as a Whig to the Twenty-eighth, Twenty-ninth, and Thirtieth Congresses.
+Ingersoll was elected as a Whig to the 27th United States Congress to fill the vacancy caused by the resignation of John Sergeant.
+He was reelected as a Whig to the 28th, 29th, and 30th Congresses.
 He declined to accept the nomination as a candidate for reelection in 1848.
 In all, his second stay in office lasted from 1841 to 1849.

-He was the chairman of the United States House Committee on the Judiciary during the Thirtieth Congress.
+He was the chairman of the United States House Committee on the Judiciary during the 30th Congress.
 He was an advocate for protection and a firm supporter of Henry Clay.
 One of his noted efforts in the House was a defense of Clay's tariff of 1842.

-In 1852, President Millard Fillmore sent him to the United Kingdom as the U.S. Minister.
-He served about a year, and then retired to private life, devoting himself to literary pursuits.
-The degree of LL.D. was conferred on him by Lafayette and Bowdoin in 1836, and that of D.C.L. by Oxford in 1845.
+In 1852, President Millard Fillmore sent him to the UK as the US Minister.
+He served about a year, and then retired.

-He died in Philadelphia in 1868.
-Interment in St. Peter's Protestant Episcopal Churchyard.

 Works

-He was a warm adherent of the Union, and at the time of the American Civil War prepared an essay entitled "Secession, a Folly and a Crime."
-He published a translation from the Latin of Roceus's (Francesco Rocco's) tracts "De Navibus et Naulo" and "De Assecuratione" (Philadelphia, 1809), and was the author of a Memoir of Samuel Breck (1863).
+In retirement, Ingersoll devoting himself to literary pursuits.
+Ingersoll was a warm adherent of the Union.
+At the time of the American Civil War, he prepared an essay, "Secession, a Folly and a Crime."
+He published a translation from the Latin of Roceus's (Francesco Rocco's) tracts "De Navibus et Naulo" and "De Assecuratione" (Philadelphia, 1809).
+He authored Memoir of Samuel Breck (1863).

+Personal life

+The degree of LL.D. was conferred on him by Lafayette College and Bowdoin College in 1836, and that of D.C.L. by University of Oxford in 1845.

+He died in Philadelphia in 1868 and was interred in St. Peter's Protestant Episcopal Churchyard.